International Education (INTE-GE)

 Repeatable for additional credit: No

-INTE-GE 2546 Inside the Global Network University: Study Abroad & Intl Exchange at NYU (3 Credits)
+INTE-GE 2546 Inside the Global Network: Study Abroad and Exchange at NYU (3 Credits)

 Look behind the curtain of study abroad and international exchange at the world’s leading global university: NYU.
 In this experiential course students examine the processes underlying international student exchange and study abroad across NYU’s global academic centers.
-Students meet and work with leadership and staff at NYU’s global programming offices and explore the extensive planning, coordination, logistics, and collaboration involved with creating and executing international education experiences.
+Students meet and work with leadership and staff at NYU’s global programming offices and explore the extensive strategizing, coordination, and logistics involved with creating, managing, and executing international education experiences within NYU’s Global Network University.

 Grading: Grad Steinhardt Graded